Revised May 2019

-- State Prevalence: In 2014, an estimated 492 persons were living with a diagnosed HIV infection in South Dakota—a rate of 70 infections per 100,000 persons.
-Of these, 20.5 percent1 of males and 23.9 percent of females were living with HIV attributed to IDU (AIDSVu).
+- State Prevalence: In 2015, an estimated 514 persons were living with a diagnosed HIV infection in South Dakota—a rate of 73 cases per 100,000 persons.
+Of those, 20.7 percent of male cases were attributed to IDU or male-to-male contact and IDU.
+Among females, 21.7 percent were living with HIV attributed to IDU (AIDSVu).

 - Centers for Disease Control and Prevention, Opioid Overdose